Track Email Receipts and Invoices in Google Sheets

 Tips

-- Process weekly -- Don't let unprocessed receipts pile up.
-A quick weekly review keeps things manageable.
+Process receipts weekly.
 Open the "Unprocessed" filter view, fill in Amount and Category for each, and mark as "Logged".
+Don't let it pile up — it gets harder to categorize expenses accurately the longer you wait.

-- Use consistent categories -- Decide on your categories upfront (matching your tax categories if possible).
-Data validation dropdowns enforce this automatically.
+Decide on your categories upfront and match them to your tax categories if possible.
+Data validation dropdowns enforce consistency automatically, which matters a lot when you're running SUMIF formulas later.

-- Keep PDF attachments -- Quicktion saves PDF invoices and receipts to Google Drive and links them in your spreadsheet.
-This means you always have the original document, not just the email text.
+Keep PDF attachments in the loop.
+Quicktion saves PDF invoices to Google Drive and links them in your spreadsheet — so you always have the original document, not just the email text.

 Get Started